Mr-Bowtie/portfolio/README.md

 - RAILS_MASTER_KEY
 - GMAIL_USERNAME # used for sending mail with google smtp servers
 - GMAIL_PASSWORD # this is a unique app password

+# Deploying
+- FLY_API_TOKEN should be set in the github repository settings